ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 In most real-world operating environments, wireless links can often experience sudden changes in capacity as the end user device moves from place to place or encounters new sources of interference.
 Microwave ovens, for example, can cause a throughput degradation in Wi-Fi of more than a factor of 2 while active [Micro].
-5G and LTE likewise can easily see rate variation by a factor of 2 or more over a span of seconds as users move around.

 These swings in actual transport capacity can result in user experience issues when interacting with ABR algorithms that aren't tuned to handle the capacity variation gracefully.